CSCfi/Kielipankki-utilities/docs/howto_protected_packages.md

 Start an interactive shell on Puhti.
 Go to LOCAL_SCRATCH and create a folder for this resource.
 There, decrypt the wrapper zip from the researcher with the help of his or her password.
 Create a new password and put it to the password store.
 In case a password for this resource group exists already, get it from the password store.

-For instructions on how to create / retrieve a Kielipankki password, see howto_manage_passwords.md.
+For instructions on how to create / retrieve a Kielipankki password, see [guidelines on how to manage Kielipankki passwords](howto_manage_passwords.md).

 Encrypt the wrapper package with Kielipankki's own password, the internal password of this particular resource group (one password per resource group, should contain the short-name).